tjper/teleport/design.md

 - *output*: The data typically written to stdout and stderr by a *command*.
 - *log directory*: Location of *jobworker* *command* *output*, /var/log/jobworker.

+## API

+Click [here](https://github.com/tjper/teleport/blob/main/proto/jobworker/v1/service_api.proto) for API definition.

+## Authentication

+Client and server will utilize mTLS.

+TLS 1.3 will be used to ensure a secure cipher suite is utilized.
+As of Go 1.17, the cipher suites are ordered by `crypto/tls` based on range of factors. https://go.dev/blog/tls-cipher-suites

+A set of certificates and secrets will exist in the `certs/` directory.
+All certificates will be signed by the included CA.

+- ca.crt              CA certificate
+- jobworker.key       jobworker server private key
+- jobworker.crt       jobworker certificate
+- user_alpha.key      user_alpha private key
+- user_alpha.crt      user_alpha client certificate
+- user_bravo.key      user_bravo private key
+- user_bravo.crt      user_bravo client certificate

+**user_alpha** will have permission to *mutate* and *query* **user_bravo** will have permission to *query*

+## Authorization

+Once a client establishes a connection over TLS, the client certificate's `Common Name` will be used to determine which user has connected.
+An internal map will specify which roles each user has, and will be used to determine if the request should be processed.

+All roles are specified below:
+- *mutate*: allows a job to be started or stopped
+- *query*: allows job status to be retrieved or job output to be streamed

 ## Critical Libraries

 ### cgroups